Blazemeter/jmeter-http2-plugin/README.md

 2. As the elements are recorded, the plugin creates the BlazeMeter HTTP Sampler automatically.

-Notes:
+> [!NOTE]
+>

-- To disable recording support, use the Tools menu -> BlazeMeter HTTP -> Disable...
+> - To disable recording support, use the Tools menu -> BlazeMeter HTTP -> Disable...
-- You can also disable this manually by adding or updating `blazemeter.http.proxy_enabled=false` in `user.properties`.
+> - You can also disable this manually by adding or updating `blazemeter.http.proxy_enabled=false` in `user.properties`.
-- The recorder creates `bzm - HTTP Sampler` elements, but you may still want to adjust protocol/profile settings afterwards.
+> - The recorder creates `bzm - HTTP Sampler` elements, but you may still want to adjust protocol/profile settings afterwards.

 ### Option B: Recording with BlazeMeter Automatic Correlation Recorder